 Christ Our Good Shepherd Never Fails

-Today’s first reading narrates the events of how the apostles continued to spread the good news of Jesus Christ.
-One significant point to note today is that they have moved a step further, by bringing the good news to the gentiles who accepted it with joyful hearts.
+Today’s first reading narrates how the apostles continued to spread the good news of Jesus Christ.
+Today, one significant point is that they have moved a step further by bringing the good news to the gentiles who accepted it with joyful hearts.
 This shows that Christ came for the salvation of all his flock.
 As the good shepherd of all nations, He offers us salvation and protection through the good news.
-This is because, it is his wish that all be saved.
+This is because it is his wish that all be saved.

 Although he came to the Jews first, it was also his plan to save all nations.
-Unfortunately, due to ignorance, pride and stubbornness the Jews rejected him.
+Unfortunately, due to ignorance, pride, and stubbornness, the Jews rejected him.
 However, this became a blessing for the gentiles who are now God’s elect.
-Like the Jews of Christ’s time, is there any way we are rejecting the good news today?
-“Any form of stubbornness, or resistance against the good news we hear every day is a sign of rejecting Christ as the Jews did.
-Also, one could reject Christ through lack of faith, or even by not recognizing him in others.
+Like the Jews of Christ’s time, is there any way we reject the good news today?
+“Any form of stubbornness or resistance against the good news we hear every day is a sign of rejecting Christ as the Jews did.
+Also, one could reject Christ through lack of faith or even by not recognizing him in others.

-So, as the sheep of God’s flock, let us heed the daily call of Christ our good shepherd who says: “Behold I stand at the door of your heart and knock.
+So, as the sheep of God’s flock, let us heed the daily call of Christ, our good shepherd who says: “Behold I stand at the door of your heart and knock.
 If you open the door, I will come in” (Rev 3:20).
-Yes, Jesus the good shepherd of all nations stands there patiently knocking.
+Yes, Jesus, the good shepherd of all nations, stands there patiently knocking.
 He wants to lead us to the stream of eternal life.
 So, let us not walk away from Him.
-The psalmist advices us thus: “Oh that today you will listen to his voice, harden not your hearts” (Ps 95:8).
-May the Almighty God grant us the wisdom and grace to continue to respond obediently to Christ our Good Shepherd.
+The psalmist advises us thus: “Oh that today you will listen to his voice, harden not your hearts” (Ps 95:8).
+May the Almighty God grant us the wisdom and grace to continue to respond obediently to Christ, our Good Shepherd.